aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/print-ticket-management/create-custom-print-ticket/_index.md

 ---
-title: "How to Add Ticket: Create Custom Print Ticket with Aspose.Page for .NET"
+title: "Create Custom Print Ticket with Aspose.Page for .NET"
 linktitle: "Create Custom Print Ticket"
 second_title: "Aspose.Page .NET API"
 description: "Learn how to add ticket by creating custom print tickets with Aspose.Page for .NET.
 Tailor your printing experience with fine‑grained control."